Andrew Henderson

 Bahamas

-The Bahamas is not only among the best and largest English-speaking countries but also the best country for tax-free living.
+The Bahamas ranks among the best and largest English-speaking countries and is also one of the most advantageous countries for tax-free living.

 Considering millions of tourists and an endless number of cruise ships head there each year, it doesn’t sound like a bad life.
-Beyond the beaches, 87% of Bahamans speak the English language well.
+Beyond the beaches, 87% of Bahamians speak the English language well.

-So, if the island life appeals to you, it could be a good choice.
+If island life appeals to you, it is a good choice.

-And if you want to do business in the Bahamas, it’s a well-recognized financial center with favorable tax laws that welcome foreign investment.
+And if you want to do business in the Bahamas, it’s a well-recognized financial centre with favourable tax laws that welcome foreign investment.

 2. Belize